Galaxy-Man/FM6126-FM6124-LED-DMD/README.md

 So many sites with information about LED matrix panels.

-Cannot find anyone doing much withthe FM6126 based panels, so I though I would upload anything I have.
+Cannot find anyone doing much with the FM6126 based panels, so I though I would upload anything I have.

 I have the panels working with the Mega256, just started looking at the DOIT ESP32 Dev kit V1 device.